 SO YOU'RE CHECKING OUT MY CREDENTIALS.

 Good MoveI have extensive experience working with groups and individuals, having worked in private practice as a Coach and Psychotherapist, in Theatre and community arts for 17 years, with 7 years in the mental health & homelessness sectors.
-I work systemically, believe in Social Leadership, Collective Impact and deep democracy in groups, and am a Network Assoicate with Collaboration for Impact.
-I currently consult in areas of Systems Change, Community engagement and co-design, Leadership, Team building & coaching, Collaboration and managing conflict and change.
+I work systemically, believe in Social Leadership, Collective Impact and deep democracy in groups.
+I am the Public Program Lead, as well as a trainer and member of the Core Faculty of Australia New Zealand Process Oriented Psychology and am a Network Associate with Collaboration for Impact.
+I consult to NFPs, government bodies and communities in areas of Systems Change, Community engagement and co-design, Leadership, Team building & coaching, Collaboration and managing conflict and change.

 I am trained at the highest level in Process Oriented Psychology (International Diplomate level, and internationally registered with IAPOP), am accredited in Australia with PACFA (Pyschotherapists and Counsellors Federation of Australia), am a Coach (Global Coaching Institute) and hold an Honours Degree in Theatre from UWS Nepean.

 My diverse experience gives me a unique toolkit.
-It allows me to draw upon key elements of theatre: collaboration, body language, spatial dynamics, narrative and dynamic action which when forged with facilitation, psychological and coaching tools have a deep transformative impact.
+It allows me to draw upon key elements of theatre such as collaboration and dynamic action which when forged with facilitation, psychological and coaching tools have a deep transformative impact.
 I’m interested in what motivates and drives each of us.
 I also want to deeply understand what gets in the way, harness diversity as a strength we can all benefit from, and then figure out practically what will get us to where we need to go.
 I’m passionate about the role of creativity in life –what it offers for new insights into circumstances, relationships, tapping into the unknown, relishing mistakes, and assisting us to cross into uncharted territory.
-I like co-design and working in partnership, whether that be as your psychotherapist, coach or consultant!
-My experience across the arts, community development, health, homelessness and housing sectors has given me a sense of respect for the deep, personal insights that can come through both therapeutic and collaborative processes, and a strong awareness of how we all experience the world in our own unique way, born out of our history, our internal emotional experiences, and the structures and systems we live in, and the amount of untapped potential there is always left to harness.
-I like to learn from others.
+I like co-design and working in partnership.

-I was the Artistic Director of Milk Crate Theatre for 5 years, and have run programs for Mission Australia, St Vincent De Paul, Salvation Army, Wesley Mission, Richmond PRA and Anglicare, worked with at-risk young people in Wilcannia, in Juvenile Justice, CALD communities, and in schools.
-I specialise in Forum Theatre, which involves facilitating audience discussions and explorations around entrenched societal challenges, and have facilitated consumer groups for Central & Eastern Sydney Public Health Network, Homelessness NSW and run training with the Constable Care Program (WA Police).
-I’ve worked closely with philanthropists, in government and large NGOs.
+I was the Artistic Director of Milk Crate Theatre for 5 years, and have run programs for Mission Australia, St Vincent De Paul, Salvation Army, Wesley Mission, Richmond PRA and Anglicare, worked with at-risk young people in Wilcannia, Singleton, in Juvenile Justice, CALD communities, and in schools.
+I have facilitated consumer groups for Central & Eastern Sydney Public Health Network, Homelessness NSW and run training with the Constable Care Program (WA Police), supported groups to align referral pathways and establish collaborative governance for community-led initiatives.
+I specialised in Forum Theatre, facilitating audience discussions and explorations around entrenched societal challenges and I’ve worked closely with philanthropists, in government and large NGOs.
 In 2010 I was listed in the Sydney Magazine’s (Fairfax Media) 100 most influential people for my work within the homeless community of Sydney, driven by my strong belief that everyone has the right to feel confident about themselves, especially in order to contribute, on their own terms, to social decisions that affect them.
-I was chosen for the Telstra White pages as part of their ‘Creative Australians working with our communities’ cover series, am passionate about the positive impact of creativity on mental health, and have regularly presented at conferences around the transformative impact of the creative process.
+I was chosen for the Telstra White pages as part of their ‘Creative Australians working with our communities’ cover series, and am passionate about the positive impact of creativity on mental health, collaboration and working across difference.

 My primary modalities are Process Oriented Psychology (or Process Work), Creativity and Systems Change.